We are Eat Club

 Follow us on Instagram to see what we’ve been up to

-We are Eat Club – A charity with a difference.
+We are Eat Club – A youth food charity empowering young Londoners.

 Eat Club at the Transport Museum: Food as a Vehicle